-We note that when following our text-to-text framework, the prefix LM architecture closely resembles BERT [Devlin et al., 2018] for classification tasks.
+We note that when following our text-to-text framework, the prefix LM architecture closely resembles BERT (Devlin et al., 2018) for classification tasks.
 To see why, consider an example from the MNLI benchmark where the premise is "I hate pigeons.", the hypothesis is "My feelings towards pigeons are filled with animosity." and the correct label is "entailment".
-To feed this example into a language model, we would transform it into the sequence "muli premise: I hate pigeons. hypothesis: My feelings towards pigeons are filled with animosity. target: entailment".
+To feed this example into a language model, we would transform it into the sequence "mnli premise: I hate pigeons. hypothesis: My feelings towards pigeons are filled with animosity. target: entailment".
 In this case, the fully-visible prefix would correspond to the entire input sequence up to the word "target:", which can be seen as being analogous to the "classification" token used in BERT.
 So, our model would have full visibility over the entire input, and then would be tasked with making a classification by outputting the word "entailment".
-It is easy for the model to learn to output one of the valid class labels given the task prefix ("muli" in this case).
+It is easy for the model to learn to output one of the valid class labels given the task prefix ("mnli" in this case).
 As such, the main difference between a prefix LM and the BERT architecture is that the classifier is simply integrated into the output layer of the Transformer decoder in the prefix LM.

-3.2.2 Comparing different model structures
+3.2.2.
+Comparing Different Model Structures

 In the interest of experimentally comparing these architectural variants, we would like each model we consider to be equivalent in some meaningful way.
 We might say that two models are equivalent if they either have the same number of parameters or they require roughly the same amount of computation to process a given (input-sequence, target-sequence) pair.
 Unfortunately, it is not possible to compare an encoder-decoder model to a language model architecture (comprising a single Transformer stack) according to both of these criteria at the same time.
 To see why, first note an encoder-decoder model with L layers in the encoder and L layers in the decoder has approximately the same number of parameters as a language model with 2L layers.
-However, the same L + Lencoder-decoder model will have approximately the same computational cost as a language model with only L layers.
+However, the same L+L encoder-decoder model will have approximately the same computational cost as a language model with only L layers.
 This is a consequence of the fact that the L layers in the language model must be applied to both the input and output sequence, while the encoder is only applied to the input sequence and the decoder is only applied to the output sequence.
-Note that these equivalences are approximate - there are some extra parameters in the decoder due to the attention over the encoder and there are also some computational costs in the attention layers that are quadratic in the sequence lengths.
+Note that these equivalences are approximate-there are some extra parameters in the decoder due to the encoder-decoder attention and there are also some computational costs in the attention layers that are quadratic in the sequence lengths.
 In practice, however, we observed nearly identical step times for L-layer language models versus L + L-layer encoder-decoder models, suggesting a roughly equivalent computational cost.
+Further, for the model sizes we consider, the number of parameters in the encoder-decoder attention layers is about 10% of the total parameter count, so we make the simplifying assumption that an L + L-layer encoder-decoder model has the same number of parameters as an 2L-layer language model.

-To provide a reasonable means of comparison, we consider multiple configurations for our encoderdecoder model.
-We will refer to the number of layers and parameters in a BERT{BASE}-sized layer stack as L and P, respectively.
+To provide a reasonable means of comparison, we consider multiple configurations for our encoder-decoder model.
+We will refer to the number of layers and parameters in a $BERT{BASE}$ -sized layer stack as L and P, respectively.
 We will use M to refer to the number of FLOPs required for an L + L-layer encoder-decoder model or L-layer decoder-only model to process a given input-target pair.
 In total, we will compare: